This package allows you to patch class methods in a fully type-safe way. This is especially useful to create decorators that "mixin" methods.

 substitute.
 If the original super method is missing at run time, the fallback

-function will be called in its place with this
+function will be called in its place with this bound to the class instance.

 class Foo {